Skip to Content

 The United States government is finally open for business.
 But while the short-term spending bill passed by Congress and signed by President Trump this week ended the longest ever government shutdown, it may be threatening a marijuana-based industry valued at more than $28 billion that has grown astronomically over the past 7 years.

 The newly signed spending bill contains a provision that would outlaw the sale of products containing derivatives and precursors of the psychoactive ingredient in cannabis, delta-9 tetrahydrocannabinol (delta-9 THC), which are derived from hemp.
 (Hemp is a variety of the Cannabis sativa plant, but with very low levels of delta-9 THC.)
-They could disappear from store shelves, gas station displays, and websites selling them by next year.
+The banned products could disappear from store shelves, gas station displays, and websites selling them by next year.

-Read more: “The Ecology of Good Weed”
+Read more: “The Ecology of Good Weed

 Soon the market was flooded with seltzers, “flowers,” and other consumables that contained THC derivatives or precursors that are made from hemp, not marijuana, plants.
 These products mimic the psychoactive effects of delta-9 THC in users while containing less than 0.3 percent of the actual drug as it exists in the cannabis plant.
 But the total THC concentration, which includes non-delta-9 compounds, of most of these exceeds that 0.3 percent threshold.
 So what makes up the difference?